 When you update from an older Lansweeper release to Lansweeper 6.0, your old website access configuration is automatically converted to the 6.0 system.
 Users will have the same permissions as in the previous Lansweeper release.

 To restrict access to the web console, do the following:

 - Browse to the following section of the web console: Configuration\Website Settings

 - Hit the Edit button in the Website access section of the page and, in the resulting popup, submit one or more Active Directory user groups.
 The popup will automatically try to compile a list of groups in your domain to choose from, but you can also manually submit a group with the format NetBIOS domain name\group name.
-Only users in the groups you've specified will be able to access the Lansweeper web console.
+Access to the Lansweeper web console will be restricted to the users in the groups you've specified.
 These users will also have the basic ability to access the help desk portion of Lansweeper to submit their own tickets.
 They will not be able to respond to tickets or see any other portion of Lansweeper without being granted additional permissions further down this article.
 If you do not want to restrict who can submit their own help desk tickets, do not submit any groups under Website Access.

 - Browse to the following section of the web console: Configuration\User Access & Roles